AniCoder123/Covid-19-positive-case-simulator/README.md

 This program is a java simulator which can simulate the number of covid-19 cases by passing values.
 This simulation is based on :
-The death rate when a person catches the virus
+The death rate when a person catches the virus:0.15 The probability of a person cathing the virus when come in contact with the infected:0.5 The recovery time:20
-The probability of a person cathing the virus when come in contact with the infected The recovery rate
+The probability of getting covid again:0.025
 (NOTE: all these values can be inputed in the program)

 In the starting of the simulation, there is one positive COVID-19 entity.
 All the entities move randomly around the display.